survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 # Separating a Manifest

 When webpack writes bundles, it maintains a **manifest** as well.
 You can find it in the generated *vendor* bundle in this project.
 The manifest describes what files webpack should load.
-It is possible to extract it and start loading the files of our project faster instead of having to wait for the *vendor* bundle to be loaded.
+It is possible to extract it and start loading the files of the project faster instead of having to wait for the *vendor* bundle to be loaded.

 If the hashes webpack generates change, then the manifest will change as well.
 As a result, the contents of the vendor bundle will change, and it will become invalidated.
 The problem can be eliminated by extracting the manifest to a file of its own or by writing it inline to the *index.html* of the project.